Religion and markets are good for you

 The scientific journal Science tells the story of how members from 15 different societies were asked to play the three “economic games” Ultimatum, Dictator and Third-Party Punishment.
 As it turned out, people living in isolated non-religious societies without functioning market economies cheated more and were less likely to punish others who cheated.

-“A good society is defined more by how people treat strangers than by how they treat those they know,” writes James Surowiecki in The Wisdom of Crowds.
-If this is true, religious, market-based economies are better than more “natural” ones.
+“A good society is defined more by how people treat strangers than by how they treat those they know,” writes James Surowiecki in The Wisdom of Crowds

 Who knew?